wiewiorowska/sws/content/en/dutch-polish-event/index.md

 * Commemorative speech by prof. Martin Joseph Wassen, University of Utrecht
 * Biebrza for Science - Science for Biebrza.
 Panel discussion on the past, present and future of international research in the Biebrza wetlands chaired by prof. Tomasz Okruszko, Warsaw University of Life Sciences.
 * Banquet at the bank of the Biebrza river

+The event is open and free to all conference participants.